TheWizland/QuoteBot/README.md

 Deletes a quote with the chosen id.
 Deletes saved attachments as well.

 Requires a role to use.
 Required role is set in config file.

+$addAlias inputName outputName

+Adds an alias to inputName.
+Any quotes requested or added for inputName will instead be redirected to outputName.